Yasu3D/saturn.yasu3d.art/documentation/saturn-data/cosmetics/navigator.md

 | see_you_c        | The image to display on the "see you" screen when a stage up stage has been cleared. |

 ### DialogueLanguages
-The collection of textbox dialogues and accompanying voice lines, grouped by language.
+The dictionary of textbox dialogues and accompanying voice lines, grouped by language.

-TODO
+Keys are locale codes, values are Navigator Dialogue Languages.

+## NavigatorDialogueLanguage
+`NavigatorDialogueLanguages` represent a language that a navigator can speak.
+They contain a collection of `NavigatorDialogueVariantCollections`.

+## NavigatorDialogueVariantCollection
+`NavigatorDialogueVariantCollections` represent a type of dialogue a navigator can say.
+They contain a collection of `NavigatorDialogues`, which are chosen at random when the dialogue variant is displayed.

+## NavigatorDialogue
+`NavigatorDialogues` represent a specific variation of a dialogue that a navigator can say.